algolia/instantsearch/docgen/src/guide/Search_parameters.md

 ## Dynamic search parameters updates

 Every applied search parameters can be retrieved by listening to the `onSearchStateChange` hook from the [`<InstantSearch>`](guide/<InstantSearch>.html) root component.

-But to update the search parameters, you will need to pass updated props to the `<Configure/>` widget, directly modifying the search `state` prop and injecting it will have no effect.
+But to update the search parameters, you will need to pass updated props to the `<Configure>` widget, directly modifying the search `state` prop and injecting it will have no effect.

 [Read the example](https://github.com/algolia/react-instantsearch/tree/master/packages/react-instantsearch/examples/geo-search) performing geo-search with `react-instantsearch` to see how you can update search parameters.